On the topology of random complexes built over stationary point processes: Point processes

 \subsection{Two technical lemmas}

 We shall state some general results about Palm measures of these point processes that we need later.
 The first lemma shows that negatively associated point processes are ``stochastically stronger'' than their Palm versions.
 This can also be viewed as a justification for the usage of negative association as the defining property of sparse point processes.
 The second shows that Palm versions of negatively associated point processes also exhibit negative association.
-We state the results in more generality than we need, since they seem to be of independent interest. \begin{lem} Let $\Phi$ be a negatively associated stationary point process in $\mR^d$ of unit intensity and $F\:\mR^{dn} \to \mR_+$ an increasing bounded continuous function.
-Then for $B_1,\ldots,B_n$ disjoint bounded Borel subsets and almost every $\x \in \mR^{dk}$, \beq \qquad \E^!_{x_1,\ldots,x_k}(F(\Phi(B_1),\ldots,\Phi(B_n))) \ \leq \ \EXP{F(\Phi(B_1),\ldots,\Phi(B_n))}. \eeq The above inequality will be reversed for an associated point process. \end{lem} \begin{proof} For $0<\ep< r$ we have
+We state the results in more generality than we need, since they seem to be of independent interest.